 Heavy metal music is always part of my bride’s, and, my listening pleasure…

-This Bull market in heavy metal, which is caused by the global markets manipulations of the central bankers themselves, is to be believed in our view.
+This Bull market in heavy metal, which is caused by the manipulations of the global market of the central bankers themselves, is to be believed in our view.
 I love it when fractional reserve bankers wet their silk suits and Gucci shoes.
 Jackasses, McTeer and Bernanke… just how frigging fast can you turkeys really run in a Gold Derivative Banking Crisis?
 Heavy Metal?
 Be in it, or lose it!

 This is very important.
 The central banks only have around 17,000 tonnes of gold left in their vaults.
 Gold demand exceeds supply by about 1500 tonnes per year.
 The gold price was suppressed for many years because The Gold Cartel fed enough gold into the market place to satisfy the yearly supply/demand deficit.
 But now they are hitting a wall.
 Much of the remaining gold still in the vaults is unavailable for their scheme.
 Meanwhile, demand for gold is picking up in various parts of the world.
 For example, China has just opened up the gold market to its citizens.
 The surging demand for physical gold is eating the cabal’s lunch and is the main reason the gold price has rallied $140 per ounce the past two years.

 The price of gold is close to breaking into 14-year new high ground, which is going to stun a great many people.
 What will stun them more is when the price explodes like a volcano.
 This is going to occur because many of the price riggers will be forced to cover.
 They and others have massive short derivatives positions which are going to blow up.
 It could happen at any time.
 The Gold Cartel did all they could the past two weeks to take gold back down below $400 and they failed.
 Bullion closed above $400 for ten days in a row.
 This has to have the big shorts extremely nervous.
 My guess is some of the big ones are going to run for the hills very soon.